-Smart Medicaid has been added to your bookmarks.
+Smart Medicaid has been saved

 The same cognitive technologies we've come to rely on in our personal lives and across health care organizations can now be put to work in Medicaid, helping agencies to cut costs and improve patient care.